avto-dev/roadrunner-laravel/README.md

 ## Install

-Require this package with composer using the one of next commands.
+Require this package with composer using next commands:

 ```shell
 $ composer require avto-dev/roadrunner-laravel "^3.0"